 The City implements a traffic count program every other year.
 A traffic count consultant company is hired to collect and summarize various types of counts including:

 The City uses the seven-day seasonal count data to develop adjustment factors that account for seasonal and weekday traffic volumes variation.
 The adjustment factors and the mid-block daily vehicle counts are then used to estimate the Average Annual Daily Traffic (AADT) volumes on the City’s streets.
-The results are shown in the Average Daily Traffic in Both Directions table.
+The results are shown in the Average Daily Traffic in Both Directions table(PDF, 283KB).
 The AM and PM peak signalized intersection counts are also included in this section.